 What does it take to connect to a communications system using CSTA?
 What does it take to implement the service provider side of CSTA communications?
 What exactly is CSTA and what purpose does it serve?
 As for all questions, lets have a look at the Wikipedia article.
 Computer Supported Telecommunications Applications (CSTA) is an abstraction layer for telecommunications applications.
 It is independent of underlying protocols. – Wikipedia CSTA is used to connect applications to PBXs to be able to control the connected phones, control the routing of calls and monitor events happening inside the PBX.

 Using HTTPS on every HTTP-based system seems like a good idea, but the cost of trusted certificates has been a deterrent for many non-commercial blog authors and open source projects.
 For some time now letsencrypt offers a free and secure alternative to the costly certificate authorities.
 I wanted to secure this blog using HTTPS too and went through the Let’s Encrypt certification process.
 Let’s Encrypt uses the ACME Protocol to verify that you are the owner of the domain name you are requesting a certificate for.

-Source: Steve Francia I planned to setup a blog to keep track of some projects and learnings for quite some time now.
+Hugo Logo (by Steve Francia) I planned to setup a blog to keep track of some projects and learnings for quite some time now.
 I’ve worked with Wordpress a couple of times before and I didn’t like the idea of this much overhead for a mostly single-author site.
 I stumbled upon Julia Evans Blog a while ago and added her to my feed-reader, thats where I first heard of Hugo.